CodeLoversAt/node-babel-webapp-skeleton/README.md

 ## Managing dependencies

 Since this skeleton uses you can leverage the power of npm for both server- and client-side dependencies.
 If you need a client-side module that's not available via npm, but f.e. via bower, you can use that too either via providing a shim for your browserify config (in `gulp/frontend/tasks/scripts.js`) or by putting a *browser* config to your `package.json`.
 Please refer to the [gulp-browserify](https://www.npmjs.com/package/gulp-browserify) and [browserify](http://browserify.org) documentations for more information.

+## Gulp options

+You can change the default host IP and port for the frontend server in `gulp/options.js`.
+Also you can change them when running gulp. f.e. `gulp watch --host=0.0.0.0 --port=3000`.

+If you provide an `--env` option with any value other than `development` (which is the default value for that option), your sources will get minified.

+### Change/add folder structure

+`gulp/backend/config.js` and `gulp/frontend/config.js` hold the configuration where the gulp tasks will look for your files and where they will put the compiled files.